 On September 30, 2019, we reached an agreement with a related party, Colby, a company controlled by the Pittas family and affiliated with our CEO, to draw a \$2.5 million loan to finance the special survey and water ballast treatment plant installation on M/V "Akinada Bridge".
-The interest rate applied is 8% per annum.
-Interest on the loan is payable quarterly.
+The interest rate applied was 8% per annum.
+Interest on the loan was payable quarterly.
 The loan was payable in four repayment installments of a principal amount of \$625,000 each, maturing by November 2020.
 Under certain circumstances, the Company could pay principal in equity, and the loan could be convertible in common stock of the Company at the option of the lender at certain times.
 The first repayment installment was due on May 15, 2020 and the remaining three installments, which were payable on a quarterly basis, were rescheduled to be paid at the maturity of the loan in November 2020.
 On November 24, 2020, we received notice from Colby, whereby Colby exercised its right to convert the outstanding balance of the loan of \$1.875 million into the common shares of the Company as per the terms of the loan agreement.
 As a result, on November 25, 2020, the Company issued 702,247 common shares to Colby.
 The conversion price was the lowest closing price over the fifteen business days prior to the conversion notice as per the terms of the loan.
 We paid \$0.05 million and \$0.16 million on interest for this loan for the fiscal years 2019 and 2020, respectively.

 On November 1, 2019, the Company entered into a second agreement with Colby, to draw another \$2.5 million loan to finance working capital needs.
-Interest on the loan is 8% per annum and is payable quarterly.
-On November 15, 2020, the maturity date of the loan was extended from December 31, 2020 to March 31, 2021.
-Under certain circumstances, the Company can pay principal in equity, and the loan is convertible in common stock of the Company at the option of the lender at certain times.
-We paid \$0.03 million and \$0.20 million on interest for this loan for the fiscal years 2019 and 2020, respectively.
+Interest on the loan was 8% per annum and was payable quarterly.
+On November 15, 2020, the maturity date of the loan was extended from December 31, 2020 to March 31, 2021, when it was fully repaid.
+We paid \$0.03 million, \$0.20 million and \$0.05 million on interest for this loan for the fiscal years 2019, 2020 and 2021, respectively.